 Over the past two centuries, Budapest has been as famous as Vienna for its cafes, cake shops and café culture.

 Just like in Vienna, cafes in Budapest were common meeting places for writers, poets and artists who ordered from a writer’s menu (usually bread, cheese and cold meats) at a discounted price.

-Take home some traditional folk art like painted eggs, doll in traditional folk costumes or hand-painted Zsolnay porcelain.
+Things to buy in Budapest include traditional folk art like painted eggs, dolls dressed in traditional folk costumes or hand-painted Zsolnay porcelain.

-These items can be found in all major tourist and shopping areas.
-The city’s flea markets are fun to wander through.
+These items can also be found in other major tourist and shopping areas as well as the city’s flea markets.